joshuawhite389/joshuawhite389/README.md

 ## Hi, my name is Josh!
-I'm currently a student at Tech Elevator where I'm training to be a full stack developer!
-I'll be adding my projects to my projects repository as I continue to hone my skills and learn new things.
+I'm currently a Sofware Developer Associate at PNC Bank where I spend much of my time testing new features developed for the group I'm aligned to.
+Looking for bugs is fun, but I also have a passion for making them 😄.
+I'll be adding more projects to my projects repository as I continue to hone my skills and learn new things.
 More to follow!